idesemi-weekly/EMGVRMINIGAMES/README.md

 - The game is still in development, so some features may not work as intended, we also plan to add more and more microgames to it.

-- Feel free to visit the [wiki](https://github.com/idesemi-weekly/EMGVRMINIGAMES/wiki) if you have any questions or just want to know more about the game !
+- Feel free to visit the [wiki](https://github.com/idesemi-weekly/EMGVRMINIGAMES/wiki) if you have any questions or if you just want to know more about the game !

 - Contact : pur1rin on Discord